alexvarip/Health-e-Monitoring/README.md

 - **Responsive Design:** Mobile-friendly layout using Bootstrap.
 Built with Razor Pages for fast and secure web experiences.
 - **Authentication:** User authentication via ASP.NET Core Identity.
 - **Export:** Export vital signs data to CSV.
-- **Dockerized solution** - Include necessary files to dockerize project.

-> **Note:**
-> - For Docker, LocalDB is not supported (use SQL Server).
-> - For usage in (i.e. Visual Studio) without Docker, comment or delete the 'Container (Dockerfile)' section located in /Properties/launchSettings.json

 ## Technology Stack

 - ASP.NET Core (.NET 9) with Razor Pages